Tanzu-Solutions-Engineering/code-robots/README.md

 1. In web-gui URL make sure that the pivotal cloud foundry image takes you to the correct apps manager console
 1. Install the [snyk cli](https://snyk.io/docs/using-snyk)
 1. Verify the snyk cli works by running `snyk test backend-banking`.
 You should see some interesting vulnerabilities.
+1. Install the atomist SDM(https://atomist.com/developer.html).
+Make sure you specify `spring` as the SDM `type`.
+1. Open `atomistSetup.sh` and change the SDM_HOME variable to the home directory of your new SDM.

 # Demo Script - Short
 1. Open the web-gui and Sign-On using any User ID.
 No password is needed.
 If the user id starts with '1' the super special